Commandserver/FiveM-Dashboard-Bot/README.md

 ## About

-Show the status of Your FiveM server and how many players are currently playing on it, on your Discord Server.
+Shows the live-status of your FiveM Server and how many players are currently playing on it.
-It uses the players.json of the FiveM server to count the online-players.
+The live [official fivem status](https://status.cfx.re/) and [AlleStörungen.de](https://allestörungen.de/stoerung/fivem/) will also be displayed.

 [See the releases](https://github.com/Commandserver/FiveM-Dashboard-Bot/releases)